 10,600 nm CO2 Laser Surgical Wound Healing: A Literature Review

 A comprehensive review of published studies of post-operative healing and pain is presented.
 CO2 laser-induced surgical wounds heal following the same four stages as conventional scalpel wounds, i.e. hemostasis, inflammation, proliferation (granulation and epithelialization) and maturation (remodeling).
 The reviewed body of literature suggests that the main difference is the prolonged initial healing time and reduced scarring after laser surgery.
 Decreased pain levels post laser surgery were also reported.
-Several studies reported lower levels of pain and discomfort following CO2 laser surgery, compared with scalpel.
+Several studies reported lower levels of pain and discomfort following CO2 laser surgery, compared with a scalpel.
 Although several possible theories were put forth to explain the analgesic effect of the CO2 laser, the exact mechanism of this phenomenon is still unknown.

 About Dr. Glazkova